Top 30 Questions - To Help Initiate Meaningful Conversations

 - Are you familiar with medical assistance in dying?
 (MAiD)

-- What are your thoughts regarding the MAiD program?
+- What are your thoughts regarding this way to die?

 - Are you familiar with complicated grief?